CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 The Microsoft Entra ID Privileged Identity Management (PIM) service also allows Privileged role administrators to make permanent admin role assignments.
 Additionally, Privileged role administrators can make users eligible for Microsoft Entra ID admin roles.
 An eligible administrator can activate the role when they need it, and then their permissions expire once they're done.

-Follow these steps to make a user eligible for an Azure AD admin role.
+Follow these steps to make a user eligible for an Microsoft Entra ID admin role.

 1. Search for and then select **Microsoft Entra ID Privileged Identity Management.**